redhat-cop/helm-charts/charts/sonarqube/README.md

 This chart bootstraps a SonarQube instance with a PostgreSQL database.

-`Attribution`: A Fork of thie code was taken from here and customized for OpenShift
+`Attribution`: A Fork of this code was taken from here and customized for OpenShift

 https://github.com/Oteemo/charts/tree/master/charts/sonarqube